This article is also available in Russian

 Middle Developer — can handle a bigger broom and works pretty good.
 Knows how to sweep the garbage into the corner so that nobody notices it at the demo.

 Senior Developer — instead of cleaning he just sits and tweaks his own robot vacuum cleaner, so that it will automatically clean at least some of the rubbish.
-The robot sometimes bugs and throws all its content at the ceiling.
+The robot sometimes bugs out and throws all its content at the ceiling.
 Senior stops it, gets himself on the table and starts manually scraping the ceiling.
-The whole team stand around and whispers in awe about how he can balance himself on a table.
-Nobody else can do that.
+The whole team stands around and whispers in awe wondering how is he balancing himself on a table.
+No one else can do that.

-Software Architect — does not clean anything but constantly asks to bore new windows and doors “to communicate with other services”.
+Software Architect — does not clean anything but constantly asks to break walls to install new windows and doors “to communicate with other services”.
 The debris are then cleaned for years.

-QA — enters the room, goes to the closet, gets himself on the chair, slides the lid with his finger, walks to developers and says: “Expected: the finger is clean.
+QA — enters the room, goes at the closet, gets himself on the chair, slides the top shelf with his finger, walks to developers and says: “Expected: the finger is clean.
 Actual: the finger is gray from the dust”.
-The developers respond that they know but the customer haven’t encountered that, so we can postpone it.
+The developers respond that they know it but the customer haven’t encountered that yet, so we can de-prio.

-QA Automation — sends the walking robot into the room and gets a report on which step it slipped on the banana skin.
+QA Automation — sends the walking robot into the room and read a report on his iPhone how long did it work before slipping on the banana skin and crashing.